 Essentially, the dog leash you buy ought to be much stronger and extendable.
 Since the campsite will likely require that you keep your dog on a leash, it helps if the leash is a bit longer.

 That way, your dog can still explore a vast area without wandering off.
-You also will need to check the area to make sure your leash won’t get tangled on any hazards.
+You will also need to check the area to ensure your leash won’t get tangled on any hazards.

 Practice camping etiquette

 No one likes having insensitive camp neighbors.
 Therefore, it’s good to follow all the rules and regulations set by the campground.

 For instance, don’t leave your dog alone in a tent or vehicle.

 Also, remember to bring several poop bags for your dog’s waste.
 When dog waste accumulates, it contaminates the surrounding soil and water and becomes harmful to the environment.
 You can prevent this by getting rid of your pup’s waste in a proper way.

 - Don’t allow your dog to bark uncontrollably

 - Keep your pup away from children’s areas

 - Limit the number of dogs per site